-JG: There are four of us involved in the songwriting now: me, Tim, Saul, and Mark, so what we tend to do is grab gaps in between doing other things. so we’ve started writing for the next album already.
-Through the summer this year, we were playing festivals in the UK, so one weekend we would be playing and the following weekend we weren’t, so we would go and write somewhere.
-We grab the bits of time when we can, but if we have to schedule something and bring people in, it obviously gets very expensive, and it takes people away from their families, so we try to minimize that.
+JG: There are four of us involved in the songwriting now: me, Tim, Saul, and Mark, so what we tend to do is grab gaps in between doing other things.
+So we’ve started writing for the next album already.
+Through the summer this year, we were playing festivals in the UK, so one weekend we would be playing, and the following weekend we weren’t, so we would go and write somewhere.
+We grab the bits of time when we can, but if we have to schedule something and bring people in, it obviously gets costly, and it takes people away from their families, so we try to minimize that.
 When we are away from home, we tend to work like Trojans with very few days off.
-But we get a lot of business done, which includes songwriting and gigs keeping the number of days away from home to a minimum.
-We have whittled it down to a fine art now, because lots of people in the band have got young kids and you have to be aware of peoples’ families and relationships, otherwise, you lose band members, people have enough, and they leave – its as simple as that.
-So we try to be as considerate in that respect as we can but it does mean when we get together it’s full-on, it is not a nice, leisurely pace.
+But we get a lot of business done, including songwriting and gigs keeping the number of days away from home to a minimum.
+We have whittled it down to a fine art now because many people in the band have got young kids and have to be aware of peoples’ families and relationships.
+Otherwise, you lose band members, people have enough, and they leave – its as simple as that.
+So we try to be as considerate in that respect as we can, but it does mean when we get together it’s full-on, it is not a nice, leisurely pace.

 Various members of James have come and gone over the years.
-The band even broke up when Tim Booth left in 2001, but reformed in 2007 and have been together since.
+The band even broke up when Tim Booth left in 2001, but reformed in 2007 and has been together.
 How are you getting along now?

 JG: Larry (Gott) left two years ago now, and that wasn’t particularly easy.
 It wasn’t pleasant, but that’s just the way it works in bands and in life full stop, to be honest.
 It wasn’t a falling out with Larry he didn’t want to do what we were doing, and he left.
 Then Adrian (Oxaal) who used to be in the band, came back and took his place.
 Touch wood, everybody seems happy and contented; we are all getting on really well.
 We put a lot of effort into the relationships within the band.
 We have had some car crash moments over the years through the stupidity of people letting personal relationships get in the way of what is a fantastic job, and the childishness that stops you realizing that.